 3. Opening a Custodial Savings Account for Your Child

 Help get your child started out on the right foot financially.
 To do so, you may want to consider a custodial account for children under the age of 13.
 At PSECU, we currently offer a special higher-yield dividend rate for accounts opened for, or owned by, those under the age of 18.
 As with other PSECU savings accounts, a $5 deposit is needed to open the account.
-Then, the account can earn 1.00% Annual Percentage Yield (APY)* on up to $500 in the account.
+Youth Savings Accounts will earn a 1.00% Annual Percentage Yield (APY) for balances of $.01 to $500.00.
+For balances of $500.01 and over, the Regular Savings Share APY will apply.
 There is no fee to open the account and no monthly account fees.

 Parents, guardians, or other family members over the age of 18 can open custodial accounts for a minor.
 The money in these custodial accounts belongs to the minor.
 However, the custodian makes the withdrawals and deposits.